Legislative Priorities 2026

 Reimagining Community Safety

 NASW-MN acknowledges the social work profession’s role in upholding oppressive criminal justice and government systems, and we recognize our individual and collective power to reimagine and transform society to become racially just.
 We recognize that racism threatens the health and safety of Black, Indigenous, and People of Color (BIPOC) in both urban and rural communities.
 Reimagining community safety involves radical creativity, community-specific solutions, and courageous action.
-We support:

 - BIPOC coalitions’ leadership in creating and sustaining policies that impact their communities.